Configuring garak

 Beyond the standard CLI options, garak is highly configurable.
 You can use YAML files to configure a garak run, down to the level of exactly how each plugin behaves.

-Garak can be configured in multiple ways:
+garak can be configured in multiple ways:

 Via command-line parameters